juliaogris/jojogger/README.md

 TODO
 ----
 * Nicer login UI like Auth0 screenshot for login
+* Nicer error message
+* JEST testing

 * Check on IE and ios

+* Clean install - make sure all node packaging is good.

 * Docs on MONGODB_URI setup
 * Heroku docs
-* Clean instal - make sure all node packaging is good.
-* Wrap unauthorized in JSON error
 * write deploy and dev instructions
-* IE testing
-* JEST testing